jbueza/Mojo/README.md

 ### Technical Features

 * Not a heavyweight MVC framework, we tried that before with Blast Mojo v1
-* Aspect-oriented programming for intercepting functionality (before, after, around) with Joose
+* Aspect-oriented programming for intercepting functionality (before and after)
-* Dependency injection on any plugin (pull jQuery plugins into your application when you need them) with Joose
+* Dependency injection on any plugin (pull jQuery plugins into your application when you need them)
 * Publish/Subscribe (by pulling in the pubsub plugin into your application sandbox)
 * Use any other jQuery plugin (jqModal for dialogs, jcarousel for carousels, bbq for History, etc)
 * Binders (controllers) are mapped to DOM elements to give components functionality